RexProg/InstaGetter/README.md

 # InstaGetter
-A tools to leach usernames of followers of special page
+A tools to gather usernames of followers of special page

 # Usage
-- Page is name of user you want to leach his followers
+- Page is name of user you want to gather his followers
 - Count is means how many username do you want
 - Account is a Instagram account such as "testInsta7203:testInsta123"